7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Keeping: Dark-Wash Denim

-I don't necessarily think distressed jeans are out, but elegant denim looks a lot more "2025", with dark-wash denim leading the charge.
-Any outfit that includes inky jeans looks ten times more elevated than they would with ultra-casual ripped jeans.
+I don't necessarily think distressed jeans are out, but elegant denim looks a lot more 2025, and dark-wash jeans are leading the charge.
+Any outfit that includes inky jeans looks 10 times more elevated than it would with ultra-casual ripped jeans.

 Shop Dark-Wash Denim